rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/delete-disable-scheduled-images-servers-server-id-rax-si-scheduled-image.rst

     DELETE /servers/{server_id}/rax-si-scheduled-image

-Disable scheduled images for the specified server.

 This operation disables scheduled images by deleting the image_schedule resource that indicates the scheduled image service should create snapshots of this server.
 Thus scheduled images will no longer be created.